Close Menu

 Rightsizing Licenses

-“The number one reason that we see that budgets are extended are new license requests,” said Cory.
+“The number one reason that we see that budgets are extended are new license requests,” said Wheeler.
 “But at the same time, you’ve got to be able to pull back licenses that aren’t being leveraged today.
 A typical Zylo customer sees up to 40% of inactive licenses usage across their stack.”

 With the right insights, you can run a license reclamation workflow to pull back licenses that aren’t being leveraged.
 “That’s how you can proactively stay under budget, stay under that forecast, and reallocate those licenses.”